MPPR Rates for CY 2018 Available

-Annual limitations on per beneficiary incurred expenses for outpatient therapy services under Medicare Part B are commonly referred to as “therapy caps.”
-All beneficiaries began a new cap year on January 1, 2015 since the therapy caps are determined on a calendar year basis.
-For physical therapy (PT) and speech-language pathology services (SLP) combined, the limit on incurred expenses is $1,940 in 2015.
-For occupational therapy (OT) services, the limit is $1,940 in 2015.
+Under Medicare Part B, the annual limitations on per beneficiary incurred expenses for outpatient therapy services are commonly referred to as “therapy caps.”
+The therapy caps amounts are determined on a calendar year (CY) basis which means that all beneficiaries begin a new cap each year.
+For CY 2017, the limit on incurred expenses is $1,980 for physical therapy (PT) and speech-language pathology services (SLP) combined.
+There’s another limit of $1,980 for occupational therapy (OT) services.
 Deductible and coinsurance amounts paid by the beneficiary for therapy services count toward the amount applied to the limit.

-An “exceptions process” to the therapy caps is in effect through March 31, 2015.
-For claims furnished through March 31, 2015 that exceed the therapy caps, therapy service providers and suppliers may request an exception when one is appropriate.
-When the beneficiary exceeds the therapy caps and qualifies for a therapy cap exception, the provider or supplier shall add a KX modifier to the therapy Healthcare Common Procedure Coding System (HCPCS) code subject to the cap limit.
-By using the KX modifier, the provider is attesting that the services are reasonable and necessary and that there is documentation of medical necessity in the beneficiary’s medical record.
+With the passage of MACRA, an “exceptions process” to the therapy caps is currently in effect for all of CY 2016 and CY 2017.
+For services furnished during a calendar year that exceed the therapy caps, with an exceptions process in place, providers and practitioners may request an exception on a beneficiary’s behalf when those services are reasonable and necessary.
+To indicate this medical necessity, the therapy provider or practitioner is required to add a KX modifier to the claim for each applicable service.
+By using the KX modifier, the provider attests that the services are both (a) reasonable and necessary and (b) that there is documentation of medical necessity in the beneficiary’s medical record.
 Manual policies relevant to the exceptions process apply only when exceptions to the therapy caps are in effect.

-Prior to October 1, 2012, the therapy caps applied to all outpatient therapy services except those furnished by hospital outpatient departments and critical access hospitals (CAHs).
-Between October 1, 2012 and March 31, 2015, the therapy caps apply to hospital outpatient departments.
-Beginning January 1, 2014, the outpatient therapy caps apply to therapy services furnished by a CAH.
-Therapy services furnished by a CAH are counted toward the therapy caps as if the services were paid under the Medicare Physician Fee Schedule.
+Prior to October 1, 2012, the therapy caps applied to all outpatient therapy services except those furnished by outpatient hospitals and critical access hospitals (CAHs).
+The therapy caps, and related provisions, were first applied to outpatient hospitals on October 1, 2012; and, this application was extended through MACRA until January 1, 2018.
+Beginning January 1, 2014, the outpatient therapy caps, and related provisions, apply to therapy services furnished by a CAH.
+Therapy services furnished by a CAH are counted toward the therapy caps as if the services were paid under the Medicare Physician Fee Schedule (MPFS).
 The amount counted toward the caps for services furnished by a CAH also reflect any applicable therapy multiple procedure payment reductions (MPPR).
 This provision does not change the actual method of payment for therapy services furnished by a CAH.

 Advance Beneficiary Notice of Noncoverage Frequently Asked Questions Document Now Available